Should Independent Artists

 Seek Gallery Representation?

 A: Whether or not to get involved with the gallery system is a decision only you can make.
 On the one hand, you're in great shape because you make your living on your own terms and don't have to rely on galleries for income.
-On the other hand, no matter how successful you get, you'll always lack that so-called "seal of approval" established gallery representations and shows provide.
+On the other hand, no matter how successful you get, you'll always lack the so-called "seal of approval" that established gallery representations and shows provide.

-Additional problems with going it alone are that you have no third parties pitching your art to museums, major collectors, corporations, and other groups or individuals that you can't easily access on your own.
+Additional problems with going it alone are that you have no third parties pitching your art to collectors, institutions, museums, corporations, or other groups or individuals you can't easily access on your own.
 Establishing a resale or secondary market for your art is also difficult because public sales venues like resale galleries and auction houses don't know who you are and will likely be disinclined to accept your art if someone offers it to them for sale.
 On the flip side, many artists make good incomes outside of the mainstream and are quite happy living with none of the above perks-- and some of those artists even manage to get those perks in spite of operating outside the gallery system.

 If all goes well, gallery representation will more than likely enhance your resume, increase your visibility in the art community, and provide you with greater financial security in the long run.
 Assuming you're willing to accept the possibility of a temporary pay-cut and are comfortable letting third parties exercise a certain amount of control over your career, you'll stand a much better chance of succeeding in the long run.
-Galleries love to handle artists who sell consistently and well, and you've certainly proven you can do that.
+Galleries love working with artists who sell consistently and well, and you've certainly proven you can do that.